KrzysztofW/microdevt/README.rst

 Overview
 ========

-Micro-Devt is a microcontroller development toolkit for quickly developing embedded applications.
+Microdevt is a microcontroller development toolkit for quickly developing embedded applications.
 The toolkit provides asynchronous timers, a task scheduler and a zero-copy, event-based TCP/IP stack.
 The asynchronous approach of developing Microdevt